hcarnes/hcarnes.github.io/_posts/2018-10-27-git-or-treat.markdown

 * `git log -p --follow <file path>` same, but also shows code changed.

-## Trick 2 - Searching for more specific things
+## Trick 2 - Searching for more specific things, like clues to the past

 If you are getting error related to a specific phrase, you can search the codebase for that phrase.